Mean curvature interface limit from Glauber+Zero-range interacting particles: Introduction

-Previous work on such problems in particles systems with creation and annihilation rates concentrates on Glauber+Kawasaki dynamics (where the Zero-range part is replaced by Kawasaki dynamics) \cite{Bonaventura}, \cite{DPPV94}, \cite{KS94}, \cite{G95}, and \cite{FT}.
+Previous work on such problems in particle systems with creation and annihilation rates concentrates on Glauber +Kawasaki dynamics (where the Zero-range part is replaced by Kawasaki dynamics) \cite{Bonaventura}, \cite{DPPV94}, \cite{KS94}, \cite{G95}, and \cite{FT}.
 In these papers, the Kawasaki part is a simple exclusion process.
-For $K$ fixed with respect to $N$, the macroscopic mass hydrodynamic equation is a more standard Allen-Cahn PDE with linear diffusion $\Delta u$ (instead of $\Delta \varphi(u)$),
+For $K$ fixed with respect to $N$, the macroscopic mass hydrodynamic equation is a more standard Allen-Cahn PDE \eqref{eq:1.1-A} with linear diffusion $\Delta u$ (instead of $\Delta \varphi(u)$) and $K$ instead of $\e^{-2}$,

 See also related work on Glauber dynamics with Kac type long range mean field interaction \cite{BBP}, \cite{DOPT93}, \cite{DOPT94}, \cite{KS95}, on fast-reaction limit for two-component Kawasaki dynamics \cite{DFPV}, and on spatial coalescent models of population genetics \cite{EFP}.